 - No monthly fee, no minimum balance

-A note on the promo: The 4.5% savings rate is genuinely attractive for a few months, but 1.00% is the rate you’ll live with long-term.
-If that’s your priority, EQ Bank’s everyday 2.75% beats it without any promotional games.
+The 4.5% savings rate is genuinely attractive for a few months, but 1.00% is the rate you’ll live with long-term.
+If savings growth is your priority, EQ Bank’s everyday 2.75% beats it without any promotional games.

-- CIBC ATM access is a real-world convenience advantage most digital banks can’t match
+- CIBC ATM network is a real-world advantage most digital banks can’t match

 - CDIC insured